Consumer Medicine Information

 Follow all directions given to you by your doctor and pharmacist carefully.
 They may differ from the information contained in this leaflet.

-The dose of Serepax varies from patient to patient.
+The dose will vary from patient to patient.

 Your doctor will tell you how many tablets you need to take each day and when to take them.
 This depends on your condition and whether or not you are taking any other medicines.

 This medicine can be taken with or without food.

 Take Serepax only for as longer as your doctor recommends.